How can we make RPF-Inkotanyi and Rwanda Rich?

 Rwanda’s economy is designed as a market of services, export of agriculture products, limited industry and technology.
 In such an economy, innovation and excellence are the main ingredients.
 The question then arises: how can Rwandans surpass themselves in terms of innovation and best performance? in other words: how can Rwanda be a true business?

-CEOs of the 21st Century: Speaking to CEOs of RPF as well as state-owned companies, all confirmed to me that they are monthly salaried, with advantages such as a car and a house loan for some, gym membership, access to airport lounges, and rarely school fees for children, etc. This is not the treatment of top CEOs of the 21st Century.
+CEOs of the 21st Century: Speaking to CEOs of RPF as well as state-owned companies, all confirmed to me that they are monthly salaried, with advantages such as a car and a house loan for some, gym membership, access to airport lounges, and exceptionally, school fees for children, etc. This is not the treatment of top CEOs of the 21st Century.

 For the RPF and the country to scale, we might need to disrupt the business model all together!